Survey Results - Trainee feedback on Haynes and Boone CDG, LLP

 Why did you choose this firm over any others?
 ‘The practice areas available’, ‘the practice areas (almost guaranteed training in contentious, finance and asset management), firm size (few trainees, easy to get to know everyone), friendly culture and international integration (working closely with the US offices and colleagues)’

 Best thing about the firm?
-‘Smaller teams mean you do get a lot of responsibility early, if you are up to it’, ‘the people – colleagues are all approachable and easy to work with’, ‘the combination of high-end work and market-leading clients, and a great culture within the firm’
+‘Smaller teams mean you do get a lot of responsibility early on, if you’re up to it’, ‘the people – colleagues are all approachable and easy to work with’, ‘the combination of high-end work and market-leading clients, and a great culture within the firm’

 Worst thing?
-‘The firm is relatively new in the market, so there is a lack of established practices.
-Also due to smaller amounts of work there is not always much to delegate.
-One area in which I was placed gave me hardly any work at all.
-We are also probably the lowest paying US firm in the City’, ‘the lack of transparency on remuneration and some partners not being around much’
+‘The firm is relatively new in the market, so there’s a lack of established practices.
+Also due to smaller amounts of work, there is not always much to delegate.
+One area in which I was placed didn’t give me much work.
+We’re also probably one of the lowest paying US firm in the City’, ‘the lack of transparency on remuneration, and some partners not being around much’

 Best moment?
 ‘Completing a deal at 4:30am in the morning – it was really exciting and fulfilling’, ‘opportunities to attend client events’, ‘closing a leveraged finance deal working just with a partner and taking on a lot of responsibility’